noellimx/reluvate_backend/setup.md

-Reference on how to set up this repo from scratch
+Reference on how to set up this backend repo from scratch

 # Project